elementoryco/elementoryco.github.io/_peter/about.md

 ---
 layout: about
 title: About Peter
-author: peter
+permalink: /:collection/:slug/
 ---

 Test description about Peter

 **a**